Leader-board/OA-and-Interviews/Application experiences/2021-22/Mustard Systems/Graduate Trading Operations Analyst.md

 * a Word file detailing the take-home exam specification
 * a CSV file containing the dataset

 The take-home exam ("Table of Bets") gave a dataset of fictional (but realistic according to them) horse bets and asked me to summarise the data, find out subsets of the dataset where it would be a good idea to bet (providing relevant statistical parameters such as confidence intervals), and determining whether a new bet should be staked.
-Knowledge of statistics and probability (to an indroductory level) is expected.
+Knowledge of statistics and probability (to an introductory level) is expected.
 I did the exam over the weekend and submitted it back to them.

 They also mentioned that the salary range is £40000-45000 upon my asking (which easily met my standard; I am not particularly motivated by salary).
 They also clarified that the role change was only in name and that the duties would remain the same - and indeed the job description was otherwise identical.